Top Holiday Ideas

 Read about our travel expeditions, new destinations, new pictures, latest trip schedules

-One of the first National Parks established in Botswana, it is a must-see during Botswana tours.
+Chobe is one of the first national parks established in Botswana, and is home to about 120,000 Elephants.
 The Chobe Riverfront, the Savuti rock paintings, the Linyanti region of baobab trees and the salt pans are some of the major attractions to see here.
-Visitors can expect to see herds of Zebras, Elephants, Buffalos, Giraffes, and Baboons depending on the part of the reserve you visit.
+It is common to see big Cats like Lions, Leopards and Cheetah here, also regularly seen are herds of Zebras, Elephants, Buffalos, Giraffes, and Baboons etc.

 Moremi Game Reserve